MohitSharma7256/Hospital-Management-System-Using-MERN-Stack/FEATURES_UPDATE.md

 ## 🎊 **Congratulations!**

 Your Hospital Management System is now a **professional, feature-rich platform** with:
+- 🎨 Modern, responsive dashboard with professional UI/UX
+- 🏥 Enhanced frontend website with hospital branding
 - 👥 Complete patient management capabilities
 - 📊 Real-time analytics and insights
 - 🔐 Enhanced security features
-- 📱 Modern, responsive design
+- 📱 Fully responsive design for all devices
 - 🛠️ Reliable development environment

 **Your system is ready for production use!** 🚀

 ---

 *Need help?
-Check the CHANGELOG.md for detailed technical information or reach out for support!*
+Check the COMPONENT_DOCUMENTATION.md for detailed technical information about each component and page!*